spreadsheetimporter/ui5-cc-spreadsheetimporter/README.md

 # UI5 custom control `ui5-cc-excelupload`

+> :warning: **This control is still in beta**: It fundamently works, but the APIs are still changing and lot of bugs still be there!

 A UI5 Module to integrate a Excel Upload for Fiori Element Apps.
 The module focuses on making integration into existing Fiori element apps as easy as possible, with as little code and configuration as possible.
 ![Excel Upload Dialog](/images/ExcelUploadDialog.png "Excel Upload Dialog")